Logo

 Biodiversity Council Director James Trezise said the community is feeling the loss of nature around them and looking to the government to do better for the environment.

-"These results should give legislators confidence that the community supports these reforms and that the government should strengthen and seek to pass their nature-positive bills.
+"These results should give legislators confidence that the community supports environmental law reforms that result in stronger protection of the environment.”

 “It has been five years since the independent review of the current laws found that they were ineffective.
 It is high time to see meaningful change.

-“There is clearly a pathway for long-term meaningful reform here, it is really whether the Prime Minister is willing to grasp the mantle.”
+“There was clearly a pathway for long-term meaningful reform for the Albanese Government’s Nature Positive Bills, so it is very disappointing that the Prime Minister was not willing to grasp the mantle.”

 A snapshot report is available that breaks down the research findings on levels of support according to political alignment, age, gender and urban/rural area type.
 A summary of these findings is presented below.